PoliticalGraveyard.com

 Margaret Burroughs — of Tracy, San Joaquin County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1996, 2000.
 Female.
 Still living as of 2000.

 Kelly Burt — of Poway, San Diego County, Calif.
 Republican.
-Delegate to Republican National Convention from California, 2008.
+Delegate to Republican National Convention from California, 2008; Republican candidate for Presidential Elector for California, 2012 (on behalf of Mitt Romney and Paul Ryan).
 Female.
-Still living as of 2008.
+Still living as of 2012.

 Sala Galant Burton (1925-1987) — also known as Sala Burton; Sala Galant — of San Francisco, Calif.
 Born in Bialystock, Poland, April 1, 1925.
 Democrat.
 Delegate to Democratic National Convention from California, 1956, 1976, 1980, 1984; U.S. Representative from California 5th District, 1983-87; died in office 1987.
 Female.
 Jewish.
 Died, of colon cancer, at George Washington University Hospital, Washington, D.C., February 1, 1987 (age 61 years, 306 days).
 Interment at San Francisco National Cemetery, San Francisco, Calif.